obu-labs/vinaya/content/docs/guides/modules.md

 If someone sends you a zip archive of a module, simply extract it into your vault using your file browser.

+## Feedback

+If you have any suggestions about how to improve the Obsidian Plugin or would like to view its source code, please see [the GitHub Repo](https://github.com/obu-labs/vinaya-bookshelf/) and feel free to open an Issue or a Pull Request.